 HM Revenue and Customs

 The notice of penalty assessment will contain a ‘unique ID’ for each penalty shown on the notice.
 You must include the unique ID to identify which penalty you wish to appeal against.

 Where HMRC discovers careless or deliberate errors, the penalties that could apply will be based on the behaviour that led to the error and the amount of potential lost revenue for that return.

-Errors that arise, despite taking reasonable care, attract no penalty at all and penalties for errors due to failure to take reasonable care can be reduced to zero with full and unprompted disclosure to HMRC.
+Errors that arise despite taking reasonable care attract no penalty.
+Penalties for errors due to failure to take reasonable care can be reduced to zero with full and unprompted disclosure to HMRC.

-See HMRC’s factsheet Penalties for inaccuracies in returns and documents for more information.
+You can read the penalties for inaccuracies in returns and documents factsheet for more information.